 The entrance takes you into a forest that is dark.
 Very dark.
 The pine trees are so tall and all their greenery is at the top, blocking out all the sunlight.
 You would think it was 5 o’clock in the afternoon walking in there.
 I can see why people of earlier years would think a forest held creepy little goblins in them.
 Walking through on the trail I kept waiting for the trees to wake up and give me a ride.

 The path we were taking was a pretty steep hike that just kept going, well, up.
 Shawn kept telling me that we only had 600 more meters to go to the next stop.
 Which was on a side of a mountain.
 Not a stop, just a breath catcher.
 Huff…puff…wheeze.
 Again, the views are spectacular.
-We are overlooking Queenstown and the Wakatipu lake.
-Operating on the lake are a few dinner/day cruise type ships and one is an old steamer.
+We are overlooking Queenstown and Wakatipu lake.
+Operating on the lake are a few dinner/day cruise-type ships and one is an old steamer.
 We did see that one with all its huffing and puffing smoke drifting in the breeze.
 It was the vintage steamboat, the TSS Earnslaw, which was used to carry people and goods from Queenstown to Glenorchy, where gold was found.
 There were no roads to Glenorchy for a long time so the steamship was the only way to get there.

 As we walked higher, we realized that on this hike we are the oldest ones out here walking.
 The only people we have seen here are in their 20’s and 30’s.
-Everyone says a hello as they zoom past us and one cheeky girl said “good luck!”
-Now what did she MEAN with that statement???
+Everyone says hello as they zoom past us and one cheeky girl said “good luck!”
+Now, what did she MEAN with that statement???

 We are not walking up to the peak but to Ben Lomond Saddle, a bit lower than the peak.
 If you are thinking that sounds Scottish, you are right.
 It was named after Ben Lomond in Scotland by the early New Zealand shepherd Duncan McAusland.
 There is also a Ben Lomond mountain in Scotland and it is one of the most popular Munro’s to hike.

 The saddle, which is really a flat top area, gives us a view of the backside of this mountain and we have a clear day so that we can see what seems like forever.
 The view includes Mounts Earnslaw and Aspiring and was well worth the trip.
-Took us about 3 hours with a 20 minute break for lunch and the hike to the peak is another 2 hours from the saddle.
+Took us about 3 hours with a 20-minute break for lunch and the hike to the peak is another 2 hours from the saddle.
 We are already at 4265 feet so it gets really high.
-It looks to be straight up and a bit of a scramble and we did see all those 20 year olds struggling to climb.
+It looks to be straight up and a bit of a scramble and we did see all those 20-year-olds struggling to climb.
 They were as small as ants, but we saw them!
 Now to get back down.

-We treated ourselves to dinner Botswana Butchery restaurant for dinner.
+We treated ourselves to dinner at Botswana Butchery restaurant for dinner.
 They had a wonderful selection of beef and lamb and it was a wonderful dinner.
 Their front door handles are butcher knives!
 Last dinner out for a long time.
 We find a grocery store in the morning to stock up and head out to Glenorchy.